How to Create a Bitcoin Wallet app?

 And it’s easy to explain!
 Today you don’t have to visit a bank, wait in line and fill in some papers to send money to your aunt who lives at the other end of the country.
 Nowadays it’s possible to send payments and manage your bank account with a few taps and even without getting up from the couch.

 So, the app you’re going to build is some kind of a “banking app” but for the cryptocurrency.
-With its help users should be able to buy, send and receive bitcoins as well as spend them for online shopping as simple as with usual money.
-Therefore, it defines the most important features for the bitcoin application development.
+With its help users should be able to buy, send and receive Bitcoins as well as spend them for online shopping as simple as with usual money.
+Therefore, it defines the most important features for the MVP Bitcoin application development.
 Let’s review them!

 # 1: Authorization 🔐